July 1963 Popular Electronics

 units of 'Gillettes' in reference in the number of razor blades they could cut through.

 Next came chemical lasers with power levels in the megawatts and now even gigawatts that

 can take out ICBM warheads as they reenter the atmosphere and fry orbiting satellites.

 At the same time the realm of semiconductors and microcircuits was turning out devices

 on the opposite scale for use in communications, inertial navigation, and boardroom presentation

 pointers.
 This article is an extensive recounting in layman's terms the state of the

 Laser Status Report

-One development follows another
+One development follows another in rapid succession

 By Ed Nanas